mhaddaou/inception-42/README.md

 ```
 `listen 443 ssl;` tells the web server to listen on port 443 for HTTPS requests using SSL/TLS.
 This is the default port for HTTPS traffic.<br>
 `[::]:443` syntax specifies that the web server should listen on all available IPv6 addresses on port 443.
 This is equivalent to specifying 0.0.0.0:443 for IPv4 addresses.<br>
 `server_name` directive is used to specify the names of the virtual servers that the Nginx web server should listen to.
-It is usually included in the configuration file of a virtual host.
+It is usually included in the configuration file of a virtual host.<br>
+the directive specifies that the virtual server should listen to requests for the domain `mhaddaou.42.fr` and its subdomain `www.mhaddaou.42.fr`